Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 If you have any questions, please reach out to our support team!

-Using WooCommerce coupon codes to create free offers for your store can be incredibly powerful for boosting your revenue.
+Using WooCommerce coupon codes to offer a WooCommerce free product with purchase can be incredibly powerful for boosting your revenue.

 A free offer gives customers things like: